 Installing and Configuring containerd as a Kubernetes Container Runtime

-In this post, I’m going to show you how to install containerd as the container runtime in a Kubernetes cluster.
-I will also cover setting the cgroup driver for containerd to systemd which is the preferred cgroup driver for Kubernetes.
-In Kubernetes version 1.20 Docker was deprecated and will be removed after 1.22. containerd is a CRI compatible container runtime and is one of the supported options you have as a container runtime in Kubernetes in this post Docker Kubernetes world.
-I do want to call out that you can use containers created with Docker in containerd.
-This post was previously published in February of 2021, this is an updated version with the latest installation and configuration steps.
+In Kubernetes version 1.20 Docker was deprecated as a container runtime in a Kubernetes cluster and support was removed in 1.22.
+Kubernetes 1.26 requires that you use a runtime that conforms with the Container Runtime Interface (CRI). containerd is a CRI-compatible container runtime and is one of the supported options you have as a container runtime in this post-Docker/Kubernetes world.
+To be clear, you use container images created with Docker in containerd. containerd will start and run the container in your Kubernetes cluster.
+This post was previously published in February 2021.
+This is an updated version with the latest installation and configuration steps.

 Configure required modules

-First load two modules in the current running environment and configure them to load on boot
+First, load two modules in the current running environment and configure them to load on boot.

-cat <<EOF | sudo tee /etc/modules-load.d/containerd.conf
+cat <<EOF | sudo tee /etc/modules-load.d/k8s.conf

 overlay